 Samuel Maghett was born on Valentines Day 1937 on a farm in central Mississippi, where he learned to play the guitar by stretching strings tied to nails driven into a wall.
 His family moved to Chicago in 1950, where Sam got his first guitar.

 He began singing at the insistence of another Chicago blues friend, Shakey Jake.
 He had a soft, smoky voice and an almost offhand delivery as a vocalist.
 His guitar work was more sinewy, insinuating, more jazz-like, less pyrotechnic than most of his blues contemporaries.

 Like Wes Montgomery, Sam never used a pick, and this added to his individual sound.

-Sam began recording at the age of 20, and recorded singles for many little-known labels like Cobra, Chief, Crash and Delmark.
+Sam began recording at the age of 20 and recorded singles for many little-known labels like Cobra, Chief, Crash and Delmark.

 Magic Sam died of a heart attack in December 1969 at his Chicago home.
-He was 32.
+He was just 32.

-At the time of his death he had been talking with bassist-producer Duck Dunn about recording for Stax in Memphis.
+At the time of his death, he had been talking with bassist-producer Duck Dunn about recording for Stax in Memphis.